-Austin fencing can be a big investment, and it’s something you expect to last for a good long time.
+Austin fencing can be a big investment, and it’s something you expect to match your existing Austin decking, as well as last for a good long time.
 Fencing can be a challenge to install, due to the hard, shallow clay soil.
 All of our Austin fence jobs are done with the posts set in concrete, a minimum of 24 inches for a durable, lasting installation.

 You have a few options as far as posts:

 - Cedar posts are relatively inexpensive, but durable and can last 10-12 years.
 Cedar does not warp, twist or crack over time.
 Cedar looks good, of course, with cedar pickets and runners.

 - Treated pine posts (also known as Wolmanized lumber) are pressure-treated with chemicals that penetrate deeply into the wood.
 Pressure treating gives pine a great deal of structural strength, and is guaranteed by the manufacturer against rot, insects and decay.
 The disadvantage to treated pine posts, however, is that they can warp or twist sometimes.
 At Austin Fence and Deck, we order #1 quality posts from the mill, so you can be sure of a higher quality post for your fence job.
 Some contractors will hand-pick treated posts from the local big-box store, but that doesn’t always guarantee great quality.

 - Landscape timbers are another option for posts – they are contoured at the edges rather than square like most 4 x 4 posts.
 There are two types of landscape timbers; some are treated while still green (allowing little preservative to make its way into the wood).
 Others are kiln-dried before treatment, making for a stronger, more rot-resistant post.